-3D Scanner Review: EinScan-SE Review - Best Value 3D Scanner of Fall 2018
+3D Scanner Review: EinScan-SE Review – Best Value 3D Scanner in 2018

 The NextEngine 3D Scanner Ultra HD offers both portability and super high fidelity 3D scanning.
 This high-end device uses an electro-optical system with a laser array that scans in tandem.
 Another key feature is that the NextEngine 3D scanner can composite scans together, making it capable of capturing detailed full-color scans of objects far larger than its field size.